SamuelVeverka/Visualizing-Wisconsin-ACT-Scores-with-a-Map-in-R/map_tutorial.md

 ```

-It's a good idea to check the map data and make sure that the files are complete and that you have a good understanding of what different variables are included.
-If you are need more information than the variable names, I recommend opening the GIS files in a GIS software package, some of which are free online.
+It's a good idea to check the map data and make sure that the files are complete and also that you have a good understanding of which variables are included.

 ```r